 Characteristics of carbon-based IEAP as motion sensor

-The results of the experiments clearly demonstrate the considerable influence of the manufacturing process and the chosen materials on the mechanoelectrical properties of the IEAPs.

 In this work, IEAPs with carbide-derived carbon electrodes are found to operate successfully as motion sensors.
-Additionally, motion-sensing property has been successfully demonstrated in case of an IEAP with non-ionic polymer separator (that is, Type II).
+Additionally, motion-sensing property has been successfully demonstrated in case of an IEAP with non-ionic polymer separator (that is, IEAP Type II).

-The transient course of voltage generated by the investigated IEAP laminates after a steep bending motion is characterized by significant attenuation.
-The output voltage of the laminate Type II drops 20% from the peak value in 10 s, while the voltage on laminate Type I drops as much as 41…48% from the peak value in the same time span.
-Attenuation of output voltage is known also in the case of other carbon-based IEAP motion sensors.
-Otsuki et al.65 have observed a similar, but less attenuated (attenuation ca 15% of the peak value after 10 s) response in case of a laminate with ionic liquid impregnated polymer membrane and carbon electrodes.
+Transient course of voltage generated by the investigated IEAP laminates in response to steep bending motion is characterized by significant attenuation.
+The output voltage of the IEAP Type II drops 20% from the peak value in 10 s, while the voltage on laminate Type I drops as much as 41…48% from the peak value in the same time span.
+Attenuation of the output voltage is known also in the case of other carbon-based IEAP motion sensors.
+Otsuki et al.65 have observed a similar, but less attenuated (attenuation ca 15% of the peak value in 10 s) response in case of a laminate with ionic liquid impregnated polymer membrane and carbon electrodes.

-The investigated IEAP sensors produce open-circuit voltages comparable with the values previously reported by Kamamichi et al.63 and Otsuki et al.65 Peak output voltage is found to be proportional to the bending magnitude (Figure 13B); therefore, it is possible to measure the magnitude of motion the IEAP is subjected to.
-On the other hand, the large attenuation of the transient signal makes it difficult to measure frequent consecutive deformations.
-Attenuation is also the cause for nonlinear frequency-response of the IEAP motion sensors at a constant bending magnitude (Figure 16B).
-In addition, open-circuit voltage is sensitive to the material inhomogeneity.
-In principle, all parts of the laminate undergoing same bending motion should generate the same voltage.
-However, the smaller piece of IEAP generated voltage that is considerably smaller than generated by a larger piece, as demonstrated in Figure 16B.
-Despite of substantial differences in the construction method and the composition between the IEAPs of Type I and II, their normalized peak voltages were close in value: when the curvature of IEAP is changed in 5 s, the IEAP type I generated 4.5 µV m1, while the IEAP type II yielded 7.6 µV m1 of peak voltage.
+The investigated IEAP sensors produce open-circuit voltages comparable with the values previously reported by Kamamichi et al.63 and Otsuki et al.65 Peak output voltage is found to be proportional to the bending magnitude (Figure 14B); therefore, it is possible to measure the magnitude of motion the IEAP is subjected to.
+On the other hand, large attenuation of the transient signal complicates the measurement of frequent consecutive deformations.
+Attenuation is also the cause for nonlinear frequency-response of the IEAP motion sensors at constant bending magnitude (Figure 17B).
+In addition, open-circuit voltage is sensitive to material inhomogeneity.
+In principle, all parts of the laminate undergoing same bending motion are expected to generate the same voltage.
+However, the smaller piece of IEAP generated voltage that is considerably smaller than generated by a larger piece, as demonstrated in Figure 17B.
+Despite of substantial differences in the construction method and the composition between the IEAPs of Type I and II, their normalized peak voltages were close in value: when the curvature of IEAP is changed in 5 s, the IEAP Type I generated 4.5 µV m1, while the IEAP Type II yielded 7.6 µV m1 of peak voltage.